 Breathing that fresh air, sleeping in nature, it just does my soul good.

-My husband and I spend almost a half day planning and prepping and packing to get ready to go for just 2 nights of camping.
+I spend almost a full day planning and prepping and packing to get ready to go for just 2 nights of camping.

-But, because of all the planning and experimenting and trial and a few errors, we have figured out quite a bit about family camping weekends.
+Still, because of all the planning and experimenting and trial and a few errors, I have figured out quite a bit about family camping weekends.

-And since the food is always my department, I thought I’d share some tips and tricks with you today!
+So today I thought I’d share some tips and tricks with you!

 Camping food doesn’t have to be difficult.
 And it can definitely be delicious!
 And even healthy.
 I know, I know, that all seems like too much to ask for, but it’s true.